 Proving the air tightness standard of a building is now required under Part L of the Building Regulations.
 Domestic energy accounts for more than 25% of the UK's CO2 emissions, which the UK Government aims to reduce overall.

-What’s our process for measuring air pressure?
+What’s our process for measuring air pressure in a building?

 Air Leakage in buildings is measured by installing a large fan temporarily on-site to measure the pressure differential across the envelope of the property.